Tour of the port

-One guide per bus and per 20 people.
-If your group is larger than 20 people then you must reserve extra guides.
+One guide per bus.
 If each passenger has individual earphones and the guide has a microphone then the group can be larger.

 Route is conditional.
 We will deviate from the proposed programme if there are traffic problems or if there are long delays at locks and bridges.

 Customisation after consultation.
 If you want to shorten or adjust the programme, add an extra stop or a stop for refreshments, just let us know when you make a reservation.
 We will consult with the guide.

 Put money in a ‘pot’.
 We can provide stops for refreshments.
 The food and beverages are not included in the price.
 Please ask for one common bill and pay cash.

 Starting point and final destination for all bus tours is the bus parking lot at Scheldekaai 19.
 Enter the parking lot on Plantinkaai near the Zuiderterras (southern terrace).
 A different starting point is possible upon request.

 Antwerp is a vibrant city.
 And all those residents and visitors who bring so much life to the city also require a lot of parking for their cars.
 In order to give everyone an equal chance at a parking spot, there is paid parking in many places throughout Antwerp.